 Software Description JLink Commander Command-line tool with basic functionality for target analysis.
 J-Link GDB Server The J-Link GDB Server is a server connecting to the GNU Debugger (GDB) via TCP/IP.
 It is required for toolchains using the GDB protocol to connect to J-Link.
-J-Link GDB Server command line version Command line version of the J-Link GDB Server.
-Same functionality as the GUI version.
+J-Link GDB Server command line ver- sion Command line version of the J-Link GDB Server.
+Same func- tionality as the GUI version.
 J-Link Remote Server Utility which provides the possibility to use J-Link / J-Trace remotely via TCP/IP.
 J-Mem Memory Viewer Target memory viewer.
-Shows the memory content of a running target and allows editing as well.
-J-Flash ^a Stand-alone flash programming application.
-For more information about J-Flash please refer to J-Flash ARM User's Guide (UM08003) .
+Shows the memory content of a run- ning target and allows editing as well.
+J-Flash a Stand-alone flash programming application.
+For more informa- tion about J-Flash please refer to J-Flash ARM User's Guide (UM08003).
+J-Link RTT Viewer Free-of-charge utility for J-Link.
+Displays the terminal output of the target using RTT.
+Can be used in parallel with a debugger or stand-alone.
 J-Link SWO Viewer Free-of-charge utility for J-Link.
 Displays the terminal output of the target using the SWO pin.
 Can be used in parallel with a debugger or stand-alone.
-J-Scope J-Scope is a free-of-charge software to analyze and visualize data on a microcontroller in real-time, while the target is running.
 J-Link SWO Ana- lyzer Command line tool that analyzes SWO RAW output and stores it into a file.
-JTAGLoad Command line tool that opens an ${\tt svf}$ file and sends the data in it via J-Link / J-Trace to the target.
+JTAGLoad Command line tool that opens an ${\rm svf}$ file and sends the data in it via J-Link / J-Trace to the target.
 J-Link Configurator GUI-based configuration tool for J-Link.
 Allows configuration of USB identification as well as TCP/IP identification of J-Link.
-For more information about the J-Link Configurator, please refer to J-Link Configurator on page 165.
-RDI support ^a Provides Remote Debug Interface (RDI) support.
+For more information about the J-Link Configurator, please refer to J-Link Configurator on page 163.
+RDI support a Provides Remote Debug Interface (RDI) support.
 This allows the user to use J-Link with any RDI-compliant debugger.
 Processor specific tools Free command-line tools for handling specific processors.
 Included are: STR9 Commander and STM32 Unlock.